johannukrow/Modelling-coordinated-nocturnal-rhythms-in-ungulates/README.md

 ## Repository Contents
 - `data.csv`: Contains general information about the recorded animals.
 - `nights.csv`: Contains detailed information about the behaviour of every recording.
-- `code.py`: Contains the stochastic models and related code.
+- `code.ipynb`: Contains the stochastic models and related code.
-- `README.md`: This file.

 ## Requirements
 - Python 3.x